bingoohuang/braft/cmd/braft/README.md

 Simple HTTP based key-value store example
 ---
-This example demonstrates, how easily you can implement an HTTP based in-memory distributed key value store using EasyRaft.
+This example demonstrates, how easily you can implement an HTTP based in-memory distributed key value store using BRaft.

 Usage
 ---